2023 Solar Incentives Guide for Bakersfield, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are normally applied before any solar tax credits are calculated.
-Rebates can be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are typically given prior to any solar tax credits being calculated.
+Rebates may be provided by your local utility company, by your county or by your state.

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
-Property tax exemptions let you exclude the value added by your solar system when you calculate the amount of property tax you need to pay.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar system.
+Property tax exemptions allow you to exclude the added value of your solar system when you calculate the amount of property tax you need to pay.